GlebGoodkovsky/my-note-app-pro/README.md

 2.  **Change Theme:** Click the ☀️/🌙 icon in the top right.
 3.  **Add a Note:** Type in the input field and click "Add".
 4.  **Edit a Note:** Click on the note text, make your changes, and click outside or press `Enter` to save.
+5.  **Reorder Notes:** Click and hold any note, then drag it up or down to a new position.
-5.  **Delete a Note:** Hover over a note and click the 🗑️ icon.
+6.  **Delete a Note:** Hover over a note and click the 🗑️ icon.
-6.  **Sort Notes:** Simply choose a new method from the dropdown menu to instantly re-sort the list.
+7.  **Sort Notes:** Choose a new method from the dropdown menu to instantly re-sort the entire list.

 ---